axibase/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 ### Access Security

-Amazon AWS publishes a list of IP ranges used by [health checker nodes](https://ip-ranges.amazonaws.com/ip-ranges.json) and your network administrators need to make sure that inbound traffic from `ROUTE53_HEALTHCHECKS` addresses is allowed.
+Amazon AWS publishes a list of IP ranges used by [health checker nodes](https://ip-ranges.amazonaws.com/ip-ranges.json).
+Your network administrators need to make sure that inbound traffic from `ROUTE53_HEALTHCHECKS` addresses are allowed.

 ```json
 {